 6 nights in hotels (accommodation as specified or similar)

-Make your own way to London Heathrow Airport for a direct, scheduled British Airways flight to Zurich.
+Fly from London Heathrow Airport on a direct, scheduled British Airways flight to Zurich.
 Upon arrival we transfer over the border into Austria and the town of Feldkirch, where we will check in to our hotel for the next six nights, the Hotel Weisses Kreuz (4T), in time for dinner.

 Day 2 Bregenz - Appenzell Cheese Dairy

 Today we discover the city of Bregenz, the capital of the Austrian state of Vorarlberg, located on the eastern shore of Lake Constance.
 The pretty Old Town is a pleasant place to wander, while highlights include the baroque onion-domed Martinsturm tower, the Vorarlberg Museum and the Kunsthaus, displaying rotating exhibitions of contemporary art.
 In the afternoon, we cross into Switzerland to visit a dairy where the traditional Appenzell cheese is produced, and, of course, enjoy a tasting of this Swiss speciality.

 Our destination today is Germany, and the charming lakeside town of Meersburg, home to what is said to be the oldest inhabited castle in Germany, known as the Old Castle, which dates back to the seventh century.
 Also worth a look is the baroque New Castle, a palatial residence built for the local prince-bishop in the 18th century.
 From Meersburg we cruise across Lake Constance to the ‘floral island’ of Mainau, renowned for its beautiful flower gardens.
 Also here is a baroque palace, arboretum, palm house and the biggest butterfly house in Germany.
 We leave late this afternoon.